 “Well, I know you’ve been dying to feel the unbridled power of a Cadillac V-16 at your fingertips, so of course there Melvin, why don’t you take the wheel.”

 Melvin’s concern proved prophetic, because they were pulled over by the Boulder City PD on the way out of town.
-A 1928 Ford Model A with flashing lights and a loud siren, hand-cranked by a cop in the passenger seat, leaning out the open window.
-Melvin carefully pulled the hulking convertible onto the shoulder, and once it had come to a complete stop, the cop on the siren switched to operating a bright spotlight that he fixed on Javernick and his construction crew as the cop driving exited the Ford and walked up to the caddy.
+A 1930 Ford Model A with flashing lights and a loud siren, hand-cranked by a cop in the passenger seat, leaning out the open window.
+Melvin carefully pulled the hulking convertible onto the shoulder, and once it had come to a complete stop, the cop on the siren switched to operating a bright spotlight that he fixed on Javernick and his construction crew as the driver walked up to the caddy.
 Two more police cars appeared, pulling up and parking behind the first.

 “Good evening, gentlemen, or should I say good morning.
 What brings you fellas to Boulder City?”